Advancements in Mental Skills Training

 19 Contemporary Approaches to Sport Leadership

 Roy David Samuel

-Edson Filho is currently a Lecturer of Sport and Exercise Psychology at the University of Central Lancashire.
-He has authored over 70 peer-reviewed manuscripts and book chapters in the field of Sport, Exercise and Performance Psychology and has worked as a consultant for college and amateur athletes.
+Edson Filho is currently a Lecturer in Sport and Exercise Psychology at the University of Central Lancashire.
+He has authored over 70 peer-reviewed manuscripts and book chapters in the field of Sport, Exercise and Performance Psychology, and has worked as a consultant for college and amateur athletes.

 Peter C. Terry is Dean of the Graduate Research School and Professor of Psychology at the University of Southern Queensland, Australia.
 He is past-President of the Asian-South Pacific Association of Sport Psychology and a veteran of nine Olympic Games as an applied sport psychologist.